Share:

 2007

 A milestone for the network was the engagement of VOICE members in the process which led to the signing of the European Consensus on Humanitarian Aid by the European institutions and member states.
-The consensus is a core EU policy document, signed by EU institutions and member states, which specifies the philosophy of humanitarian aid and how assistance should be provided.
+The consensus is a core EU policy document, signed by EU institutions and member states, which specifies the philosophy of humanitarian action and how assistance should be provided.
 VOICE has relentlessly promoted the Consensus in member states and an increasing number of them have including reference to its principles in their humanitarian strategies.

 2008